jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 ## 6. Side Note: Test Driven Development ##

 The astute reader who knows Test Driven Development (TDD) will notice the similarities.
 This is not coincidental, in fact TDD is a sub process of Pain Driven Development.
-Here the original pain is that the software does not deliver a need of the customer.
+Here, the original pain is that the software does not deliver a need of the customer.
 The test makes that pain apparent.
 The code removes the pain.
 Refactoring that code reorganizes the solution to make it easier to live with.

 ## 7. Possible Arguments ##